libraryofcelsus/Aetherius_AI_Assistant/readme.md

 **Experimental Folder Changelog**

+-Changed prompts to be bot based instead of single prompt files.

+-Better finetuned internal prompts for smaller models.
+Should now actually be usable.
+Now attempting to get it to work with TheBloke/Wizard-Vicuna-7B-Uncensored-SuperHOT-8K-GPTQ.

 -Added Experimental Oobabooga only Aethersearch.
 Still needs alot of work.

 -Oobabooga Chatbot prompts have been better finetuned and it performs much better.